caloni/journal/content/posts/livro-mastering-the-key-to-success-and-long-term-fulfillment.md

 #### Citações Favoritas

-> To love the plateau is to love the eternal now, to enjoy the inevitable spurts of progress and the fruits of accomplish- The Master's Journey 49 ment, then serenely to accept the new plateau that waits just beyond them.
+> To love the plateau is to love the eternal now, to enjoy the inevitable spurts of progress and the fruits of accomplishment, then serenely to accept the new plateau that waits just beyond them.

 > Ultimately, the master and the master's path are one.